cnai-ds/Crop-Yield-Prediction-Satellite-Image/README.md

 </p>

 ## How to run
-Pipeline is runnable in any environment with a virtual environment.<br>
+Pipeline is runnable with a virtual environment.<br>
 First, create log file
 ```python
 mkdr logs